 I stood that way for a number of minutes, and then a most extraordinary thing happened.
-I could see the faint traces of the house shimmering around the foundation, as it had been when it was still standing.
+I could see the faint traces of the house shimmering around the foundation, as it must have appeared when it was still standing.

 The ghost-image became more distinct, and I could see a man and a woman inside the house.
 The man wore a brown frock coat with silver buttons and knee breeches.
-He sat at a table drinking ale from a brass tankard and read a leather-bound edition of Plutarch’s Lives.
-The woman wore a bonnet and hoop skirt, and sat at a spinning wheel, gently coaxing a thread from spindle to distaff as she spun her husband a new waistcoat.
+He sat at a table drinking ale from a brass tankard and reading a leather-bound edition of Plutarch’s Lives.
+The woman wore a bonnet and hoop-skirt, and sat at a spinning wheel, gently coaxing a thread from spindle to distaff as she spun her husband a new waistcoat.

 “We should head back,” he said.